 I can still vividly remember my first exposure to Robotech.
-One afternoon during the summer of 1985, I was flipping through the channels and stopped on one of the local independent television stations in Spokane, Washington at the time.
+One afternoon during the summer of 1985, I was flipping through the channels and stopped on one of the local independent television stations in Spokane, Washington that was broadcasting at the time.
 When I stopped on the station, an animated program I had never seen before caught my eye.
 Having spent some of my early years in Japan, I instantly recognized it as being Japanese in origin.
-I stopped to watch it, and discovered it was called Robotech; later, I would come to realize that I actually caught the very first episode of the series.
+I stopped to watch it, and discovered it was called Robotech.
+Later, I would come to realize that I caught the very first episode of the series.
 The storytelling caught my interest, and by the time the episode ended, I was hooked.
 I made sure to tune in again the next day, and I watched the series all the way through to its conclusion.

-Later, I learned that Robotech was actually made up of three different Japanese anime series that weren’t originally interconnected: Super Dimension Fortress Macross, Super Dimensional Cavalry Southern Cross, and Genesis Climber Mospeada.
+Later, I learned that Robotech was made up of three different Japanese anime series that weren’t originally interconnected: Super Dimension Fortress Macross, Super Dimensional Cavalry Southern Cross, and Genesis Climber Mospeada.
 Carl Macek, the man at Harmony Gold who was responsible for taking these three properties and tying them together into one show, created a concept called “protoculture,” which became the thread that tied everything together.
 Unfortunately, “protoculture” was never truly defined in the series, and to me, it always came across as some vague concept.

 Super Dimension Fortress Macross made up the first third of Robotech, and it has become known as the “Macross” portion of the series.